-We stop in the town Urubamba for lunch (we recommend a lunch buffet of Peruvian food).
-After a short rest we keep going until we reach Ollantaytambo, one of the last living Inca towns.
-You will be amazed by the impressive Temple of the Sun with its intricate stone worked details, the terraces which are constructed to sustain the mountain and finally the temple in shape of a llama.
+We stop in the town of Urubamba for lunch (we recommend a lunch buffet of Peruvian food).
+After a short rest, we keep going until we reach Ollantaytambo, one of the last living Inca towns.
+You will be amazed by the impressive Temple of the Sun with its intricate stone worked details, the terraces which are constructed to sustain the mountain, and finally the temple in the shape of a llama.

 You will have a short time to explore this amazing complex with its beautiful water fountains by yourself.
 After exploring this magnificent complex, we take the road back to Urubamba and leave the river to go uphill to the beautiful fields of Chinchero.
-Here we will discover another amazing Spanish Inca complex and afterwards visit a weaving family who still uses natural minerals and organic ink to colour the wool.
-We will return to Cusco around 07:00 pm and leave you at beautiful plaza Regocijo.
+Here we will discover another amazing Spanish Inca complex and afterward visit a weaving family who still uses natural minerals and organic ink to color the wool.
+We will return to Cusco around 07:00 pm and leave you at the beautiful Plaza Regocijo.

-We recommend you to buy the General Tourist Ticket that allows you to visit 15 places, including the ruins of Cusco and the museums.
-Otherwise you can purchase a one day partial ticket which allows a one day visit of the Sacred Valley sites including Pisac, Ollantaytambo and Chinchero.
+We recommend you buy the General Tourist Ticket that allows you to visit 15 places, including the ruins of Cusco and the museums.
+Otherwise, you can purchase a one-day partial ticket which allows a one-day visit to the Sacred Valley sites including Pisac, Ollantaytambo, and Chinchero.
 This is in case you are not planning to visit any of the Cusco sites.

 Price US$ 30, group price